Seoul Sky Observatory in Lotte World Tower has the Best Views in Seoul… 555 Metres Up!

 If you’ve lived in Korea for any length of time, you know that clear skies and good air quality are not necessarily a given.
 So, when you get 3 uninterrupted weeks of glorious blue skies, fluffy clouds and bright sunshine, you know it’s time to mark the occasion with something special.

-For me, that something special, was a trip up Korea’s tallest building to the 3rd highest observatory in the world – Seoul Sky.
+For me, that something special, was a trip up Korea’s tallest building to the Seoul Sky Observatory.
+At its lofty height of 555-metres at the top of the Lotte World Tower, it’s the 3rd highest observatory in the entire world.

-Panoramas from the Seoul Sky Observatory are astounding, with views of the city, the surrounding mountains and far-off oceans stretching out as far as the eye can see, in every possible direction.
+Panoramic views from the Lotte World Tower Seoul Sky Observatory are astounding, with views of the city, surrounding mountains, and far-off oceans stretching out as far as the eye can see, in every possible direction.

-There’s something spectacular to see out of every single window at the Lotte observation deck, but I was particularly entranced by the south-side view, which showcases the Han River, Namsan, and the Namsan Tower in the distance.
+There’s something spectacular to see out of every single window at the Lotte World Tower observation deck, but I was particularly entranced by the south-side view.
+It showcases the Han River, Namsan, and the N Seoul Tower in the distance.

 It was – in a word – breathtaking.

 Hotels and Other Accommodation